 However, I know I’m in the minority!
 So whether you need to save money (or have to!), but you still feel the pressure to give gifts — or you like to give because it makes you feel good (which is the best reason to do it), there's a great alternative way to do it: The Buy Nothing project.

-Born on Bainbridge Island, a small community off the coast of Washington state, the Buy Nothing Project has been in operation for about a year and a half.
-It brings together the online usefulness and organization of Craigslist and Freecycle, but adds a community element with in-person meetings.
+Born on Bainbridge Island, a small community off the coast of Washington state, the Buy Nothing Project brings together the online usefulness and organization of Craigslist and Freecycle, but adds a community element with in-person meetings.
 There are 225 Facebook groups around the globe, representing "... over 25,000 members in 150 groups, in 4 countries," according to the site's About page.
 (Though it looks like that stat might need updating, because I counted nine countries and several hundred groups in the United States alone — just check this list to find out if there's a group near you; and of course, you can start one of your own too.)